 • Provided the financial injection required to purchase Daintree Lot 83 from the Douglas Shire Council.

-• Collaborating with Rainforest Rescue, Douglas Shire Council, and the local community to protect a huge slice of the Daintree and restoring cassowary habitat on land previously cleared for cattle grazing.
+• Collaborating with the Eastern Kuku Yalanji Traditional Owners, Douglas Shire Council, and the local community to protect a huge slice of the Daintree and restoring cassowary habitat on land previously cleared for cattle grazing.

-• Conducting a baseline ecological survey to provide a more detailed assessment of the species found on the property.
+• Conducting a baseline ecological surveys to provide a more detailed assessment of the species found on the property.

 Join Us